adamgligor/adamgligor.github.io/_posts/2018-05-01-calling-stored-procs.md

 then my instinct was to init the variablelike this `SET @first = 10` before the `EXECUTE` call, expecting the return to be `10,foo` ... right ?
 Wrong !

-The correct syntax to supply the arguments is either inline or Takeaway, using the syntax @name = @value
+The correct syntax to supply the arguments is either inline or using the syntax @name = @value

 Example: